 First, brands draw people’s attention with a core and lasting element.
 Sold at an attractive price of course.
 Then, they make profits by charging users huge fees for every replacement they have to do to keep using the product.
 For instance, Gillette was losing money when customers were buying its razors for only 0.5$.
 But it was no longer a problem when they had to spend 1$ for each and every new blade!

 And now that a user has his Gillette razor and replacement blades specific to his razor, why would he change?
 He’ll have to throw away all compatible blades he already bought!
 Being able to impose such switching costs is like finding the holy grail.
 And when those costs are strengthened with a glamorous marketing, many users will never bother to change.
 No matter how high the price could climb.

-Apart from that, what we can learn from this story is that research and development clearly appears like a core leverage of Gillette’s innovation.
+Apart from that, what we can learn from this story is that research and development clearly appear like a core leverage of Gillette’s innovation.
 But what turned his invention into a heck of profits was the revenue strategy behind it.
-So, thinking further than technology and redesigning other strategic elements of their business is something all firms should considered to keep succeeding.
+So, thinking further than technology and redesigning other strategic elements of their business is something all firms should consider to keep succeeding.

 Want to read other thoughts based on the most epic facts of the history of technology?
 Subscribe here to our monthly newsletter.
 We will send you our freshest content!